Charlie Berens: UW-Madison winter commencement

 On December 18, 2022, Berens gave the keynote speech for the UW-Madison Winter commencement at the Kohl Center.
 During the speech, Berens talked about his experiences struggling as a young journalist after graduation while working in pieces of his Wisconsin comedy routine.
 Every graduating student received a free copy of his book and he held a signing event at the University Book Store on State Street.

 Nicolet Law

 During Super Bowl LIX, Berens appeared in an ad for Nicolet Law.

 The CripesCast podcast

 In June 2020, Berens launched The Cripescast, a podcast interviewing musicians, artists, comedians, and creators to discuss their stories and connections to the Midwest.

+Green and Gold

+In 2025 he was the radio host for Talk Time at WDOR and was briefly shown towards the end of the movie as the DJ.

 Personal life

 Berens married TV host, actress, and former Miss Wisconsin USA Alex Wehrley in 2015.
 They divorced in late 2020.
 He resides in Milwaukee, Wisconsin, and is Catholic.